-- 23.1 In the case of individual students, where there is insufficient evidence to determine the recommendation for an award under the procedures for the Consideration of Mitigating Circumstances, if the Progression and Award Board is satisfied that the student would have qualified for the award for which they were a candidate had it not been for illness/personal difficulties or other cause, an aegrotat award may be recommended, e.g.:

-- Aegrotat Certificate of Higher Education

-- Aegrotat Diploma of Higher Education

-- Aegrotat Degree

-- Aegrotat Honours Degree

-- Aegrotat Masters Degree (integrated programme from undergraduate to masters level study). - 23.2 Such an award is should be recommended only exceptionally and normally in circumstances where reassessment within an acceptable timescale would not be possible for the candidate concerned. - 23.3 Before a recommendation of the Progression and Award Board is confirmed under 24.1, the student concerned must have signified that he/she is willing to accept the aegrotat award.
+- 23.1 In the case of individual students, where there the Progression and Award Board is satisfied that the student would have qualified for the award for which they were a candidate had it not been for illness/personal difficulties or other cause, an aegrotat award may be recommended, e.g.: - Aegrotat Certificate of Higher Education - o Aegrotat Diploma of Higher Education - Aegrotat Degree - Aegrotat Honours Degree - Aegrotat Masters Degree (integrated programme from undergraduate to masters level study). - 23.2 Such an award is should be recommended only exceptionally and normally in circumstances where reassessment within an acceptable timescale would not be possible for the candidate concerned. - 23.3 Before a recommendation of the Progression and Award Board is confirmed under 24.1, the student concerned must have signified that he/she is willing to accept the aegrotat award.